StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 If the topology filters have been edited and not saved, no health state information will be available.
 {% endhint %}

-When health state information is not available, a gray line is displayed.
+When health state information isn't available, a gray line is displayed.

 ![Health state not available](../../.gitbook/assets/v51_timeline_no_health_state.png)